GPCsolutions/doliwoo/README.md

 * Extract the zip file.
 * Drop the contents in the wp-content/plugins/ directory of your WordPress installation.
 * Activate the Plugin from Plugins page.
-* Go to the Doliwoo menu and configure it according to your Dolibarr installation
+* Go to WooCommerce Integration settings and configure it according to your Dolibarr installation.

 Dolibarr prerequisites
 ----------------------